1946 completes the 40th year of the Garden and Martha Crone's 14th year as Curator.

 The first entry in the log was March 28 when she planted 75 Snow Trilliums removed from a site in Mankato.
-[Mankato was a frequent source of plants as it was where Martha’s husband, Bill, was from and they visited frequently.
+[The Mankato/New Ulm area a familiar source of plants for her.]

 In the first 15 days of April she planted 130 Pasque Flowers.
 April 18 saw the introduction of 175 Minnesota Dwarf Trout lily, Erythronium propullans, but she did not list the source.
 This is the first mention of them being planted since Eloise Butler introduced them in 1909.
 Martha’s source must have been Goodhue, Rice or Steel counties where they are native.